What Is Bad Debt In Singapore? A Deep Dive Into Credit Challenges

 Bad Debt: Definition

-Bad debt definition is monetary obligations owing to a company or corporation deemed improbable to be repaid.
+Bad debt in accounting is monetary obligations owing to a company or corporation deemed improbable to be repaid.
 It is an indication of a company’s unpaid balances regarded as being uncollectible.
-In credit institutions, it happens when customers fail to make timely payments.
+In credit institutions, it happens when customers fail to make timely payments on their accounts receivable.
+This is where the concept of bad debt expense must be estimated using the allowance method comes into play.

 Bad Debt Example

 SG Ltd., a retail establishment, sells merchandise valued at $10,000 to XYZ, a customer, through a credit transaction.
 XYZ has filed for bankruptcy under insolvency issues.
 Thus, they will unlikely pay the debt.
-XYZ’s outstanding $10,000 owed to SG Ltd. will now be a defaulted debt.
+XYZ’s outstanding $10,000 owed to SG Ltd. will now be a defaulted debt, representing a bad debt expense to SG Ltd.

 Methods To Record Bad Debts In Singapore